AlexShchW/second-project/README.md

 * git push - push (duh)

+## possible status
+* untracked - untracked
+* tracked - tracked
+* modified - modified, not staged
+* staged - ready to be commited

+Also, modified (or new file) + add file = staged file

 ## other info
 * HEAD - points to latest commit
 * git log - get info about commits